Aptimex/pavlov-mod-manager/README.md

 # Pavlov Mod Updater
-Keep your Pavlop map mods from Mod.io up to date on Windows.
-Only tested on Windows with the Steam game, and only with Map mods.
+Keep your Pavlop mods from Mod.io up to date on Windows.
+Only tested on Windows with the Steam game.
+Seems to work well for map and non-map mods.

 Primary Features:
 - Detect and update out-of-date maps that are already installed